LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

-A composable filter over a domain of things - the objects a level is built from, or the items alive in it. `trx.objects.query` and `trx.items.query` are each the identity query, matching everything; you narrow one down and then read the result.
+A composable filter over a domain of things - the objects a level is built from, or the items alive in it. `trx.objects.query` and `trx.items.query` are each the identity query, matching everything; narrow one down, then read the result.

 A query is immutable.
 Every method returns a fresh query, so a base can be kept and branched from without one narrowing leaking into another.